svelteuidev/svelteui/apps/docs/src/pages/theming/ssr.md

 ## 1.

-In your top level `__layout.svelte` file, wrap your app in the SvelteUIProvider component:
+In your top level `+layout.svelte` file, wrap your app in the SvelteUIProvider component:

 ```svelte
 <script>